-The new animation feature No Dogs or Italians allowed by Alain Ughetto.
+The new animation feature No Dogs or Italians Allowed by Alain Ughetto.

 After the clay animation Jasmine, French director Alain Ughetto returns with his second stop-motion feature, No Dogs Or Italians Allowed Autobiographical material, but also a larger Franco-Italian-Swiss production than the previous Iran-based feature.

-This is an autobiographical feature for its director, Alain Ughetto.
+Premiering at the 2022 Annecy Festival (official competition), this is an autobiographical feature for its director, Alain Ughetto.
 He describes the quest of Luigi, his grandfather to move away from their Piémont village to the country of "La Merica, where the dollars grow up on trees" -only to settle down in France.
 He states that it's the story of thousand of Italians, who left their homeland to settle down in France, Switzerland and Belgium.

 Luigi and his brothers set out from their native village in the Piedmont, off to discover “La Merica”, the fabulous land where dollars grow on trees.
 Finally, instead of crossing the Atlantic, Luigi puts his backpack down in southern France, with hands that could no longer work a depleted and stinting soil, he built our roads, bridges, and dams.
 Luigi was my grandfather, a dashing man with a romantic destiny.
 He fought two wars, poverty, and fascism.
 At last he met Cesira and founded a family, who cheered for the Tour de France and waltzed to Yvette Horner’s accordion.
 But his story is above all that of hundreds of thousands of Italian immigrants who left their homeland to settle elsewhere - Film Synopsis

-No Dogs Or Italians Allowed trailer
+Watch the No Dogs Or Italians Allowed trailer:

 In his Annecy 2020 WIP presentation, Alain Ughetto and his producer Alexandre Cornu explains that his initial search led him to 'Ughettera", an Italian village where all inhabitants were called with the same name.
 This led to a story of economic migrants leaving Italy to Southern France -where they faced both the hardships and the hopes of migrants around the world.